Alex Hayes

 Alex Hayes is a former sports journalist who specialised in football reporting in the UK and France.
 He previously worked for The Independent, TPS/Canal Plus and Sky Sports.
 He was then a respected football agent, whose clients included Robert Pires and Jérémie Aliadière.
 He also represented Eric Cantona in the UK.
-In May 2015, he became executive vice-president of Ligue 1's FC Lorient.
+In October 2014, he became executive vice-president of Ligue 1's FC Lorient.
 He left the role in September 2017.

-Since May 2018, he has been the Sporting Director of Royale Union Saint-Gilloise, a Brussels-based football club owned by Brighton chairman Tony Bloom.
+In May 2018, he became the Sporting Director of Royale Union Saint-Gilloise, a Brussels-based football club then owned by Brighton chairman Tony Bloom.
+Hayes is widely credited for launching the club's incredible success story by finding and totally remodelling the training ground as well as recruiting the then unknown manager Luka Elsner.
+In 2019, Hayes opted to move to another Belgian club, RE Virton, leading them to their best ever season in 2019-20 when they finished first at the end of the regular season.

+In 2021, Hayes decided to set up his new sports consultancy, which advises some of the world's biggest clubs as well as one of the game's most exciting young managerial talents, Will Still.

 Biography

 Early career

 Hayes started his journalistic career in magazines, working for Tatler in London as a features assistant between 1996 and 1998.

 Newspapers

 He then joined the Independent on Sunday as a football writer, where he reported on the Premier League, the Champions League, the England national team and European football.
 During his six years at the paper, he used his great language skills to secure exclusive interviews with world-famous players and managers such as Ronaldinho, Eric Cantona, Thierry Henry, Dennis Bergkamp, Johann Cruyff, Franz Beckenbauer, Serge Blanco, Roger Federer, Pete Sampras, John McEnroe, Didier Drogba, Aime Jacquet and Zinedine Zidane.